|Resource title||Roles||Resource allocation|

 The system integrators will assume a number of coordination and integration functions during the project, from both a project management and technical design viewpoint.
 While they are not the owners of the design vision (the team is), they are the hub of team communication.
 (Note: All team members should actively share ideas, information, and feedback and not expect the SI to always elicit or motivate it.)
 The system integrators will have management responsibilities that include:

 - Coordinating weekly team meetings, agendas, and goals.

 - Structuring the process to define task forces.

-- Ensuring that the meeting minutes and team project site is properly maintained.
+- Ensuring that the meeting minutes and team's slack site is properly maintained.

 - Facilitating communication within and between team task forces.